MENU

 Ingrid Serban

-Ingrid Serban is a Romanian/American musician and filmmaker who began her film journey with an iPhone 4, a few friends and an idea.
+Ingrid Serban is a musician and filmmaker who began her film journey with an iPhone 4, a few friends and an idea.
 Four years later, her work is featured in The Los Angeles Times, The Chicago Tribune, The Hollywood Reporter, and Egyptian Streets.
-She has spent the past decade as President of Goat Lips…
+Ingrid has been a filmmaker in residence at San Francisco FilmhouseX, served…

 Read More